AndreaCioccarelli/AppIntro/README.md

-# AppIntro (Forked)
+# AppIntro (Fork)
-This modified version of the well-known library is meant to support custom gradient backgrounds and adjusted with other minor tweaks
+Fork of AppIntro (4.1.0, 13) with gradient backgrounds support and minor tweaks.